Winter Park Crew: Coaches

 Michael Vertullo is the head coach of the Women's team.
 He joined Winter Park Crew in 1998 and in 2022 finished is 30th year as a coach.
 Prior to joining Winter Park Crew, he coached in New York.
 He attended college at Rutgers University where he himself was a rower.

-Jill Snyder is the current Middle School coach.
-She herself holds rowing records.

 History

 The club was founded in 1962 by a couple of guys with a dream and a borrowed rowing shell.
 At that time there were not enough boys to fill an entire shell.
 There were no girls on the team, that wouldn't happen for a few years.
 In those early days, the team rowed from the Rollins College boathouse.

 In 2012, the team celebrated 50 years on the water.

 Today the club rows from the McAllister Boathouse on Lake Howell in Casselberry, Florida.

-In 2022 the Women's V8 earned a spot to row in the inaugural Prince Philips Challenge Trophy at the Henley Royal Regatta which is held annually in Henley-on-Thames, England.
+In 2022 the Women's V8 earned a spot to row in the inaugural Prince Philip Challenge Trophy at the Henley Royal Regatta which is held annually in Henley-on-Thames, England.